teuton-software/teuton/docs/learn/08-unique_values.md

 # Unique value

-* `unique NAME, VALUE` keyword defines unique values.
+`unique` keyword defines a value that must be unique in all cases.

+* Usage: `unique NAME, VALUE`.
+NAME is the param name, and VALUE is the value that must be unique.
 * All cases that do not comply with this requirement will obtain a score of 0 and it will be reflected in the reports.

 Example: